MartianZoo/solarnet/README.md

 My goals for Solarnet, in descending order:

 1. Correctness -- I want it to *eventually* implement the game rules with absolute unswerving fidelity.
-I might never get there but I'll probably only abandon the attempt by inadvertently dying early.
+I might never get there but I'm working hard at it.
 2. Completeness -- over time I want to support every single published card, milestone, award, map, component, and officially sanctioned variant.
-This will take a long time and is not the priority at the moment.
+This will take a long time and adding cards is not the priority at the moment (there are 366 of them already).
-3. Simplicity -- I try to write the code that is simpler and more understandable as much as possible.
-I want the engine to not just work but also be transparent about why it works.
+3. Simplicity -- I'm trying to keep the Pets language as simple as I can.
-4. Composability -- I'm writing this as series of libraries that other TfM-related projects could theoretically use for other purposes -- not just a single monolithic application.
+4. Composability -- I'm writing this as series of libraries that other TfM-related projects could theoretically use for other purposes.
 Currently the modules are "pets" (the core language and datatypes), "engine" (what executes the cards to update a game state), "repl" (the command-line interface), and "canon" (a data set containing the officially published cards and other components).

 Please notice **what is not on this list**!

 1. Performance -- basically, it will be slow as hell and *I don't care*.
-I'm preferring the clearer, simpler, more bug-proof code over fast code every time.
+I'm preferring the simpler, more bug-proof code over fast code every time.
 If I or someone builds a faster engine in the future (I would call it Aerobrake), we will have Solarnet to parity-test it against.
-Therefore the best way to get to a fast engine is to take *no chances* with the correctness of this one.
+Therefore the best way to get to a fast engine is to be as careful as possible with the correctness of this one.
 2. Usability -- there is a command line "REPL" (read-evaluate-print loop) called REgo PLastics.
 It is a **very, very, very bad user interface**, and I plan for it to always stay that way.
 You cannot actually play a whole game using it.
 But you'll be able to set up scenarios and find out what happens.
 I have no intention of creating a GUI to go around this engine either.

 ## The Pets language